Cambridge 105: First broadcast

 Cambridge 105 Radio made its first broadcast on 19 July 2010.
-This followed several months of 'birdsong' emulating from the 105FM transmitter, following the closure of the previous community station 209radio.
+This followed several months of 'birdsong' broadcast from the 105 MHz transmitter, following the closure of the previous community station 209radio.
 Ofcom required Cambridge 105 Radio to start broadcasting immediately upon receipt of the licence.
 Notification was received on the afternoon of Monday 18 July that the transfer would occur the following day.
-Equipment was set up in the house of then, station director Axel Minet and on the evening of 19 July, the station debuted with Sammy B-Side spinning some late night hip-hop.
+Equipment was set up in the house of then station director Axel Minet, and on the evening of 19 July, the station debuted with The Urban Bassline Show from 19:00 to 21:00, hosted by Johnny 5, followed by Sammy B-Side spinning some late night hip-hop.

 New Studios

 In October 2010, Cambridge 105 Radio secured new premises at the Gwydir Street Enterprise Centre, Cambridge.
 The property was an old industrial unit that used to be home to a paper binders.

 Cambridge 105 Radio sought out volunteers and donations to secure the manpower and resources to start construction of studios.
 Due to the low budget and limited time allowed alongside volunteers' day jobs, progress with construction was slow.
 However, by December 2010 the station was broadcasting from the new premises.

 In early 2013, the second studio of Cambridge 105 Radio became operational.
 This new professional studio, dubbed 'Studio B', worked in conjunction with 'Studio A' to provide volunteers with a space to pre-record programmes and bring in guests for pre-recorded interviews.